basisproject/paper/src/04-economics.md

 While the transactions between member companies are transparent and freely observable by any member of the network, there are a few cases where privacy is offered:

 - Consumer purchases.
 Whether a member or a non-member, purchasing goods from a member company is anonymous.
-The order is still be viewable by members, but looks like it came from the Basis system directly and is not tied back to the user in any way.
+The order is viewable by members, but looks like it came from the Basis system directly and is not tied back to the originator in any way.
 Only the user and the company have the full information on the order.
 - Non-member orders.
 Any time a non-member is involved in an order, the order details will be available, but the non-member company will be anonymized.
 This is to protect the privacy of companies who do not wish for their purchasing to be transparent.
 Like consumer purchases, the order will look like it came from the Basis system directly, and the non-member company's identity will be anonymized.

 TODO: